Momordica charantia: India

 In northern India and Nepal, bitter melon, known as tite karela (तीते करेला) in Nepali, is prepared as a fresh pickle.
 For this, the vegetable is cut into cubes or slices, and sautéed with oil and a sprinkle of water.
 When it is softened and reduced, it is crushed in a mortar with a few cloves of garlic, salt, and a red or green pepper.
-It is also eaten sautéed to golden-brown, stuffed, or as a curry on its own or with potatoes.
+It is also eaten sautéed to golden brown, stuffed, or as a curry on its own or with potatoes.

+Myanmar

 In Burmese cuisine, bitter melon is sauteéd with garlic, tomatoes, spices, and dried shrimp and is served as an accompaniment to other dishes.
 Such a dish is available at street stalls and deli counters throughout the country.